 Ms. Meisenheimer also frequently represents clients in negotiating and securing resolution of disputes before litigation is filed.
 Recent examples include negotiating a favorable business divorce for investors in a startup venture and securing a walk-away agreement for a high-level employee accused of misappropriating trade secrets after his departure.

-Before becoming a partner, Ms. Meisenheimer left the Firm for a year to join the District Attorney’s Office in Multnomah County (Portland, OR).
+Before becoming a partner, Ms. Meisenheimer spent time working in the District Attorney’s Office in Multnomah County (Portland, OR).
 As a prosecutor, Ms. Meisenheimer tried more than twenty cases as a first chair and made hundreds of court appearances for constitutional motions, bail hearings and other matters.

 • 2018-Present: Board Member, Association of Business Trial Lawyers